Exiting your Business

 As a basic rule, CGT is charged on the difference between what you paid for an asset and what you receive when you sell it, less your annual CGT exemption if this has not been set against other gains.
 There are several other provisions, which may also need to be factored into the calculation of any CGT liability.

-It is possible that reliefs can reduce a 28% CGT bill to zero.
-To maximise your net proceeds it is vital that you consult with us about the timing of a sale, and the CGT reliefs and exemptions which you might be entitled to.
+It is possible that reliefs can reduce a 28% CGT bill significantly.
+To maximise your net proceeds it is vital that you consult with us about the timing of a sale, and the CGT reliefs and exemptions to which you might be entitled.

 The governing rules for CGT

 The taxable gain is measured simply by comparing net proceeds with total cost (including costs of acquisition and enhancement expenditure).
 The rate of tax depends on your overall income and gains position for 2015/16.
 Gains will be taxed at 18% to the extent that your taxable income and gains fall within the upper limit of the income tax basic rate band and 28% thereafter.

 A special tax relief, Entrepreneurs' Relief, is available for those in business, which may reduce the tax rate on the first £10m of qualifying lifetime gains to 10%.
 Generally, the relief will be available to individuals on the disposal (after at least one complete qualifying year) of: